drpetersonfernandes/FindRomCover/README.md

 ## Recent Updates
 - Switched to System.Text.Json for all JSON handling (removed Newtonsoft.Json dependency).
-- Updated dependencies for better performance and compatibility (e.g., ControlzEx to 7.0.1).
+- Updated dependencies for better performance and compatibility (e.g., ControlzEx to 7.0.2, MahApps.Metro to 3.0.0-rc0529, MessagePack to 3.1.4).
-- Improved error logging in key areas for better debugging.
+- Improved error logging in key areas for better debugging, including an internal log for logging system issues.
+- Added audio feedback for successful actions.
+- Enhanced image loading and processing with retries for locked files, validation checks, and GDI+ error fallbacks.
+- Improved folder path validation and UI responsiveness during long-running tasks with cancellation support.
+- Added MAME description support for ROM matching.
+- Enhanced supported extensions management with input validation and sorting in the settings window.

 ## Support the Project